curiousTauseef/tinderFilter/README.md

 # tinderFilter
-messing around with the tinder api and facial recognition
+messing around with the tinder api and Kairos facial recognition